 • Prepare and submit reports of different kinds to state and central government

 A Day in office with District Collector!

-With such an extensive job profile, it is very hard to predict the general happenings of a day in life of a district magistrate.
-A DM can be chairing meetings with different government department in one hour and can be preparing to handle law and order situation like riots in the next.
-He may be woken up in the middle of the night informing him about a visit by a foreign dignitary or a central minster, for which he may have to arrange all the necessary logistical requirements.
+With such an extensive job profile, it is very hard to predict the general happenings of a day in the life of a district magistrate.
+A DM can be chairing meetings with different government departments in one hour and can be prepared to handle law and order situations like riots in the next.
+He may be woken up in the middle of the night informing him about a visit by a foreign dignitary or a central minister, for which he may have to arrange all the necessary logistical requirements.
 In case of a natural calamity, he may have to seek assistance from state and central government for help from para-military units or the armed forces for relief and rescue operations.